 The term "conservation" is used in the broadest sense.
-Many practitioners, both domestically and internationally, are using conservation as a term that integrates economic, social, and ecological considerations.
-Conservation here is used to include land protection, land-use and land development, land stewardship, surface and subsurface water use and regulation, water policy reform, as well as ecological, hydrological, and social science.
-All is needed.
+Conservation considerations integrate economic, social, and ecological considerations.
+Conservation is used to include land protection, land-use and land development, land stewardship, surface and subsurface water use and regulation, water policy reform, as well as ecological, hydrological, and social science.
+If effectively networked together, every perspective contributes in meaningful ways.